The Danish Parliament has passed a law on salary compensation in connection with COVID-19

 May salary cut agreements be made before the company joins the scheme?

-Yes, the salary compensation scheme can also be used where – locally - there is general consensus among a majority in a group of employees on a salary cut.
+Yes, the salary compensation scheme can also be used where there is local agreement on salary cuts.
 In that case, it is the reduced salary that is used in the salary compensation scheme.
-The scheme may be combined with an agreed salary cut, provided that the salary compensation has been implemented at the said company by agreement, before the company applies for salary compensation.
+It is a condition that the salary has been changed before the company joins the scheme.

 It should be emphasized that such an agreement must comply with the framework of any applicable collective agreements and that the agreement must also be voluntarily concluded.

 In areas where the employees have elected a union representative or spokesperson, this person may make salary reduction agreements on behalf of the represented group.